Phase 1

 Partner

-With field experience across several African countries, NRC International serves as the on-the-ground lead partner for this project.
 The Green Branch supports project development through certification and investor engagement, ensuring alignment with international carbon and biodiversity standards.

 Environmental impact.